STAGES OF LAND DEVELOPMENT WORK

 Maintenance of toilets, shower rooms, and changing rooms is also a part of swimming pool maintenance.

-New ideas and techniques for modern amenities Include health club.
+New ideas and techniques for modern amenities Include a health clubs.
 It needs a separate building with exercise equipment for the customers.
 The health club may include facilities such as.

 - Gymnasium hall